What you can do to reduce the risk of becoming ill due to listeria.

 - pre-prepared sandwiches and salads

-To reduce the risk of listeriosis when preparing food at home, it’s important to:
+To reduce the risk of listeriosis, it’s important to:

-- store ready-to-eat foods as recommended by the manufacturer keep chilled ready-to-eat foods cold - make sure your fridge is working properly and is set to 5°C or below
+- keep foods cold until you are ready to eat them - make sure your fridge temperature is set at 5°C or below.

 - keep raw and ready-to-eat foods separate to avoid cross-contamination

-- cook or reheat foods until they are steaming hot right through
+- follow the cooking instructions on packaging when applicable, and cook or reheat foods (including frozen vegetables) until they are steaming hot right through

 Foodborne bacteria live in the gut of many farm animals.
 During rearing, slaughter and processing it can be transferred into: